A General Theory of Propositional Modal Bundled Modalities

-It is not hard to check that for any convex neighborhood frame, if it has any property listed above, then the corresponding axiom is valid over it.
-Moreover, we can also show that these axioms correspond to the properties \emph{canonically} (the proof of the following lemma can be found in Appendix \ref{appd.cano}).
+Table \ref{table.ax1} lists axioms and properties of convex neighborhood models relevant to our axiomatizations.
+It is routine to check that for any convex neighborhood frame, if it has any property listed in the table, then the corresponding axiom is valid over it.
+Moreover, we can show that these axioms correspond to the properties \emph{canonically} (the proof of the following lemma is in Appendix \ref{appd.cano}).

-\begin{lemma} For any convex modal logic $\BL$ and any axiom $\alpha$ in \emph{\textbf{Table I}}, if all instances of $\alpha$ is in $\BL$, then the canonical model of $\BL$ has the property corresponding to $\alpha$. \end{lemma}
+\begin{lemma} For any convex modal logic $\BL$ and any axiom $\alpha$ in Table \ref{table.ax1}, if all instances of $\alpha$ is in $\BL$, then the canonical model of $\BL$ has the property corresponding to $\alpha$. \end{lemma}